-This is the best can opener for seniors.
+The best can opener for seniors are definitely electric ones.
 The opener is normally plugged into an electric outlet and left to sit at the counter, usually in the kitchen.
 Some people mount them under the kitchen drawers or cabinets to save space.

 Electric can openers are operated by a lever arm with a blade.
 To use the openers, you have to position the opener next to the can, place the blade next to the lid, and push the lever to break the lid seal.
 Keep the arm down as the motor rotates around the can in a complete circle.
 When the lid comes off, most electric openers will automatically shut themselves off.

 If the lever is small and can only be held by the fingertips, an arthritic person will have a difficult time holding it down for a long time.
 Holding the lever with straight fingers for that long can cause a lot of pain.
 Most seniors cannot withstand the pressure that has to be put for the lid pop open.